Get world class leadership coaching

 3. Provide adequate praise and recognition.

-Want employees who are more committed to your organization and are eager to do their best work?
+Want employees who are more committed to your organization and eager to do their best work?
 Well, you need to make them feel valued.

 Make praise and recognition a core part of your team culture by:

-• Dedicating a few minutes of your one-on-ones to positive feedback
+• Dedicating a few minutes of your one-on-ones to positive feedback.

-• Reserving time at the beginning or end of your team meetings for snaps and shoutouts
+• Reserving time at the beginning or end of your team meetings for snaps and shoutouts.

-• Celebrating when your team wraps up a big project and calling out specific contributions
+• Celebrating when your team wraps up a big project and calling out specific contributions.

 4. Don’t skip constructive criticism.

-When you know that praise is so important to your direct reports, it’s tempting to think that they only want pats on the back and glowing reviews.
+When you know that praise is important to your direct reports, it’s tempting to think they only want pats on the back and glowing reviews.
 But, that’s not true.
 Your employees crave constructive criticism too.

 Additionally, be specific with your feedback by offering examples.
 The more targeted and well-supported your comments are, the more helpful they’ll be.
 Avoid group language and instead deliver constructive criticism using singular pronouns.
 For example: